 The Reason For The Season

 We know that families strive 365 days a year, yet the strains are felt most during the holiday season, what we collectively call “the most wonderful time of the year.”
-We know this year that strain will resound a little louder, and the clothing and essentials for families, laptops and tutoring services for students, food and nutrition support, and special gifts from Santa we give will help foster families’ resiliency and spread the true spirit and meaning of the Christmas season.
+As disparities widen for so many our mission deepens to bridge the gaps through clothing and essentials for families, laptops and tutoring services for students, food and nutrition support, and special gifts from Santa to aid families, ease burdens, and spread the true spirit and meaning Christmas in the recovery of a pandemic.

 Our motto is it takes a city to do what we do, and with your support, our mission continues.
 We hope you join us!